Scholar-in-Residence and Lecturer in Law

 Ball graduated from Yale University, where he was editor-in-chief of the Yale Daily News.
-He lives in Palo Alto, CA, with his wife and two daughters.
+He and his wife are the resident fellows of Roble Hall, a Stanford undergraduate house, where they live with their two daughters and their dog.

 Jeffrey Ball & Jonas Meckling, Avoiding Sunstroke: Assessing National Competitiveness in the Global Solar Race: Results from a Scenario-Planning Workshop at Stanford University, November 4, 2013 (organized by Steyer-Taylor Center for Energy Policy and Finance at Stanford University and the German Federal Ministry for the Environment).